In this section we will learn:

 Most of the time they will be talking about the weather because it is something that we all have in common.
 There is even an old joke that says “Everyone talks about the weather, but nobody does anything about it!”

-When weather becomes subject to study or a hobby, it is good to understand the language that weather scientists, formally called meteorologists use.
+When the weather becomes subject to study or a hobby, it is good to understand the language that weather scientists, formally called meteorologists to use.
 Meteorology seems like a very complex science, and it is because the weather is something that happens over the whole planet.
 However, the concepts that every meteorologist or weatherman uses are fairly simple to understand.